dojo/docs/dojo/xhrPost.rst

         var form = dojo.byId("myform");

         dojo.connect(form, "onsubmit", function(event) {
-          //Stop the submit event since we want to control form submission. dojo.stopEvent(event);
+          // Stop the submit event since we want to control form submission. dojo.stopEvent(event);

-          //The parameters to pass to xhrPost, the form, how to handle it, and the callbacks.
+          // The parameters to pass to xhrPost, the form, how to handle it, and the callbacks.
-          //Note that there isn't a url passed.  xhrPost will extract the url to call from the form's
+          // Note that there isn't a url passed.  xhrPost will extract the url to call from the form's
           //'action' attribute.
 You could also leave off the action attribute and set the url of the xhrPost object
-          //either should work.
+          // either should work.
           var xhrArgs = {
             form: dojo.byId("myform"),
             handleAs: "text",